ampyard/facequest/api-tutorial.md

 <br/>

 Creates a reference photo with the given name within the given folder.
-You have to pass Reference Photo name, Folder Id and File path to create reference photo in particular folder.
+You have to pass Reference Photo name, Folder ID and File path to create reference photo in the particular folder.
 Just make a request with a cURL command in your terminal.

 <b>Note:</b> Make sure that you are in the same directory from where you selected image file.

-After successful request it returns photo Id with “Success” message.
+After successful request it returns photo ID with “Success” message.

 <br/>
 <img class="img-fluid" src="./img/tutorial/create-reference-photo.png" alt="verification-logs">